top of page

 The Science Behind the Technology

-While there are other life expectancy calculators on the market, the Wealthspan tool is the only one to be developed with the involvement of two world-renown aging scientists, who brought their decades of research and experience to life through the algorithm that runs behind our assessment process.
+While there are other life expectancy calculators on the market, the Wealthspan tool is the only one developed by two world-renowned aging scientists who brought their decades of research and experience to life through the algorithm behind our assessment process.

-We use this aging science expertise to provide an emphasis on how lifespan, healthspan, and wealth management intersect.
+We use this aging science expertise to emphasize how lifespan, healthspan, and wealth management intersect.

-• Created using Facial Analytics as a biomarker for rate of aging
+• Created using Facial Analytics as a biomarker for the rate of aging

 • NOT exaggerated for survival or health due to the avoidance of additivity – they’re based on science, NOT hype